-Adaptation Reason Unit III : Reality to Reel 1.
+Adaptation Reason Unit III: Reality to Reel 1.
 Celluloid Heroes (Song) (Excluded) This poem highlights the terminology and techniques of filim making.
 The ideas and theme is addressed in other texts in the same unit.
-The Wizard of Sound Activity Interview changed as profile writing Activity - III Interview as a language activity cannot be performed meaningfully by the learners.
-Short write-up on cinema.changed as preparing a 'poster' using ICT Activity - X Preparing detailed description is found rather difficult.
+The Wizard of Sound Activity Interview changed as profile writing Interview as a language activity cannot be performed meaningfully by the learners.
+Activity -iii Short write-up on cinema.changed as preparing a 'poster' using ICT Preparing detailed description is found rather difficult.
 Visual representation of the idea is required.
-Changed as preparing notice on film festival.
+Activity - x Changed as preparing Notices on film festival.
 It is the repetition of the former activity.
-Activity - XII Review of filim changed as collecting profiles of actors you like It is a higher level language activity which demands analysis and comparison.
+Activity - xii Review of filim changed as collecting profiles of actors you like It is a higher level language activity which demands analysis and comparison.
 Its application is very limited.

-Adaptation Reason Unit IV : Upon the thorns of Life 1.
-The Bet (Excluded) The begger maid excluded. entry activity changed 2.
-'In the country' is treated as the main poem, instead of the poem 'Cactus'.
+Adaptation Reason Unit IV: Upon the thorns of Life 1.
+The Beggar who Opened His Eyes Wide (Excluded) 2.
+The Bet (Excluded) This is a limerick which is unfamiliar to Malayali students.
 This extended reading ext is too lengthy and descriptive.
-Scope for self- reading is limited.
+Scope for self-reading is limited.
+3. In the country' is treated as the main poem, instead of the poem 'Cactus'.
 'Cactus' is a highly imaginative and complex poem.
 The theme is rather incomprehensible to learners of special schools.
 The poem is packed with inner meanings and poetic craft.
-Activity - III Write a brief note changed as listing out the features of drama It will help the learners to understand the features of drama.
+Activity - iii Write a brief note changed as listing out the features of drama It will help the learners to understand the features of drama.
 It is interest sustaining and enthusiastic.
-Unit V : Art and Attitudes 1.
-Art that Heals (Excluded) Arrow and the song (excluded) This text is centrered around the listening which is restricted in Hearing Impaired children.
+Unit V: Art and Attitudes 1.
+Art that Heals (Excluded) 2.
+The Arrow and the Song (Excluded) This text is centrered around the listening which is restricted in Hearing Impaired children.
 The theme is very complex and demands detailed explanation.
+The same theme is treated in the main poem in the same unit.